polar-bear-app/polar-bear-app.github.io/docs/developer/4-how-it-works.md

 ### Wayland

 Wayland is a modern display server protocol that is designed to replace X11.
-And Polar Bear follows this trend.
+And Local Desktop follows this trend.
 This approach has some advantages:

 - Wayland servers, more frequently called **compositors**, are much more efficient than X11 servers.
 - By implementing a minimal Wayland compositor, we can run Xwayland on top of it.